 Makers Notes

 So happy to read y’all are enjoying the bread in the comments below.
 Keep those tips comin’!
-Here are a excerpts from the community:
+Here are excerpts from the community:

-- Emily Commented: “…used apf (all purpose flour) instead of bread flour, but the result was still stunning, I got a gorgeous rise and soft moistness with a chewy crust.”
+- Emily Commented: “…used apf (all-purpose flour) instead of bread flour, but the result was still stunning, I got a gorgeous rise and soft moistness with a chewy crust.”

 - Dara Said: “I didn’t have all the ingredients the recipe called for so I used a combination of sunflower seeds, oats, hemp seeds, flax seeds, and millet.”

 - Samantha Commented: “I did 3T each of quinoa, rolled oats, pumpkin seeds, sunflower seeds.
-I did 3 cups all purpose unbleached white flour and 1 cup whole wheat bread flour and 1/2 cup spelt.
+I did 3 cups all-purpose unbleached white flour and 1 cup whole wheat bread flour and 1/2 cup spelt.
 I also subbed honey for maple syrup.”

 - Robyn Said: “I made a few changes: all quinoa instead of cereal grains, hemp seeds instead of flax and added pumpkin seeds and sunflower seeds.”